tkadams512/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/plan/system-requirements.md

 ||||
 |:-----|:-----|:-----|
 |Microsoft SQL Server 2016 (64-bit edition), and you must run with the latest updates.  <br/> |
-Microsoft SQL Server 2017 (64-bit edition), and you must run with the latest updates.|
+Microsoft SQL Server 2017 (64-bit edition), and you must run with the latest updates.  <br/> |
+Microsoft SQL Server 2019 (64-bit edition), and you must run with the latest updates. |
  |

 If you don't see the SQL Server edition you want to use listed here, you can't use it.